Alternatives to dumping Fukushima wastewater into the Pacific

 When the earthquake and resulting tsunami hit Fukushima, Japan in 2011, it killed thousands and caused severe damage to a nuclear power plant, which required a constant flow of cooling water to prevent further catastrophe.
 Over the past 12 years, more than 1.3 million tonnes of radionuclide-contaminated water have now been retained on-site.

-The Fukushima plant operator, Tokyo Electric Power Company (TEPCO), with the approval of the Japanese government and backing from the International Atomic Energy Agency, plans to begin releasing this water into the Pacific Ocean this year.
+The Fukushima plant operator, Tokyo Electric Power Company, with the approval of the Japanese Government and backing from the International Atomic Energy Agency, plans to begin releasing this water into the Pacific Ocean from Aug.
+24.

 During a visit to the Fukushima site in February 2023, it was apparent that large amounts of concrete will need to be used to expand the seawall, stabilize large amounts of contaminated soil and fortify the ice barrier presently in place to reduce groundwater flow into the damaged reactors.